-Courses offered by the WSD Handa Center for Human Rights and International Justice are listed under the subject code HUMRTS on the Stanford Bulletin's ExploreCourses web site.
+Courses offered by the Center for Human Rights and International Justice are listed under the subject code HUMRTS on the Stanford Bulletin's ExploreCourses web site.

-The Handa Center is dedicated to promoting the rule of law, accountability, and human rights around the world through education, critical scholarship, and policy advocacy.
-Working within the School of Humanities and Sciences, the Handa Center supports academic and professional development opportunities for undergraduates and graduate students interested in pursuing work in human rights or international justice.
+The Center equips a new generation of leaders with the knowledge and skills necessary to protect and promote human rights and dignity for all.
+Reflecting a deep commitment to international justice and the rule of law, the Center collaborates with partners across Stanford University and beyond on innovative programs that foster critical inquiry in the classroom and in the world.
+Working within the School of Humanities and Sciences, the Center supports academic and professional development opportunities for undergraduates and graduate students interested in pursuing work in human rights or international justice.
 The Center offers career and academic advising, research opportunities, campus events, and student fellowship funding.

-The Handa Center’s interdisciplinary Human Rights Minor ensures students receive invaluable mentorship from experienced human rights scholars and practitioners, while lending academic rigor to the scholastic experience of the undergraduates who choose this path.
+The interdisciplinary minor in Human Rights ensures students receive mentorship from experienced human rights scholars and practitioners, while lending academic rigor to the scholastic experience of the undergraduates who choose this path.
 The minor provides structure to diverse academic offerings on human rights-related topics, encouraging students from across the University to understand how human rights are interconnected across seemingly disparate disciplines.

 - Completion of a minimum of 25 units of Human Rights-related course work.
 Students may not double-count courses for completing major and minor requirements.

-- Gateway: HUMRTS 101: Crossdisciplinary Perspective on Human Rights Theory and Practice (4 units)
+- Gateway: HUMRTS 101 Cross-Disciplinary Perspectives on Human Rights Theory and Practice (4 units)

 - At least one course across each of three streams: